Lilleengen/sbanken-cli/README.md

 A Python 3 command line client for checking your account balance at [Sbanken](https://sbanken.no/).

 ## Advice
-As this is accessing your bank account, you shuld __allways read the code before running it__.
+As this is accessing your bank account, you shuld __always read the code before running it__.
 If you don't understand it, __do not run it!__

 ## Usage
 ```bash